 The Adapted Fitness and Personal Training classes offered through the Department of Kinesiology serves a very diverse student population.
 The classes are designed to accommodate students with permanent as well as temporary disabilities.
-Classes are also designed to accommodate students who are interested in personal training opportunites, stress management, weight management and those individuals who might feel they need more individualized attention in getting started with learning about and establishing a healthier lifestyle.
+Classes are also designed to accommodate students who are interested in personal training opportunities, stress management, weight management and those individuals who might feel they need more individualized attention in getting started with learning about and establishing a healthier lifestyle.
 In addition to health and fitness some students work on improving activities of daily living and as a result become more independent from both physical and personal assistance.
 For those that need it one-on-one assistance can be provided for transfers to and from exercise equipment as well as in and out of the pool.
-Typically three classes are offered in the Natatorium Gym #6.
+Typically three classes are offered.
 During the early part of the summer there is also a children’s program called “No limits kids fitness.”
 The purpose of this eight week summer class is to excite and empower children with disabilities to be active.

 A great number of area hospitals and clinics refer clients for participation.
 The following support agencies for the disabled also refer clients:

 - Wisconsin Special Olympics

 - National and Local Chapters of MS Support Groups

 - The UW Spinal Cord Injuries Support Group

 If you are interested in sponsoring a registration fee for a client or contributing to the purchase of new equipment and supplies for the Adapted Fitness Program, please donate to the Adaptive Fitness Program Fund.
 Our sincere thanks to our alumni and friends who generously support this program.